-Through such economic solidarity between Korea and Japan, we may anticipate a rise in income levels and a fall in income disparity, leading to an increase in the import and export of goods within a particular industry (intra-industry trade).
-This is because there will be an increase in the importance of tradables, which rely heavily on market size and various consumer choices in the partner country.
+Through such economic solidarity between Korea and Japan, we may anticipate a rise in income levels and a fall in income disparity, leading to an increase in the import and export of goods within a particular industry (intra-industry

 Until now, trade between Korea and Japan has been mostly cost-dependent inter-industry trade, centered on non-specified goods whose superiority is determined by economies of scale.
 However, in the case of differentiated goods, product development and manufacturing is first centered on consumption.
 As time goes by, product specification and generalization becomes possible and the demand matures, making offshore production possible.
 As a result, trade between countries with similar demands will be active.